peaBerberian/paul-envs.sh/README.md

 that they never encounter.
 As those are huge projects and not my main focus, the right action which would be to just fix those issues is very time-consuming.

-I thus decided to rely on a container for developing on those projects to protect my own system from unwanted changes and to provide a more "barebone" and popular environment (ubuntu LTS, adding only my current developing tools to it).
+I thus decided to rely on containers for developing on those projects to protect my own system from unwanted changes and to provide a more "barebone" and popular environment (ubuntu LTS, adding only my current developing tools to it).